 At the end of the day, I think that if you come from a privileged background, it doesn’t really matter which university you go to.
 After completing your education at a private university, if your parents have connections, they can help you get into competitive Management Associates programs.

-Yes.
-Some of you may think that this is unfair to those who studied so hard all their lives but this is life and because of this, I think we urgently need to solve our social inequality problem here in Singapore.
+Yes, some of you may think that this is unfair to those who studied so hard all their lives but this is life.
+In the past, I thought the solution was to restrict the number of universities so only the truly hardworking ones could get in.
+However, I realized that I was wrong and it does not solve the problem.
 You cannot stop rich people from finding ways to beat the system but you can ensure a more level playing field by reducing inequality.

 Moving forward, as the number of graduates increase and a degree becomes a norm here, I would think that Singaporeans should look beyond their degree and focus on differentiating themselves from the competition when they graduate.